 Arnold Schwarzenegger stars as Howard Langston, a desperate dad who’s frantically trying to get his son the year’s hottest toy Turbo Man.
 A delightfully silly farce that allows Schwarzenegger to drop groan-inducing one-liners, Jingle All The Way is definitely in the ‘so bad it’s good’ camp.
 It also features the late great Phil Hartman as Schwarzenegger’s deliciously sleazy neighbour, and that’s got to be worth something.

 Directed by Predator’s John McTiernan Die Hard is a masterclass in bombastic action cinema.
 Bruce Willis stars as John McClane a hard-edged New York cop who flies out to his estranged wife’s office Christmas party.
 While there the building is attacked by terrorists (it happens) and John’s forced to step in and stop them.

 Come out to the coast: Best adventure movies

-There’s been a lot of debate surrounding Die Hard’s Christmas credentials but we’re not here to fight that particular battle.
-We’re here to say Die Hard is one of the best action movies ever made featuring, for our money, Willis at his very best, facing off against Han’s Gruber – one of the finest cinematic villains to ever grace the silver screen.
+There’s been a lot of debate surrounding Die Hard’s Christmas credentials, but we’re not here to fight that particular battle.
+We’re here to say Die Hard is one of the best action movies ever made featuring, for our money, Willis at his very best, facing off against Han’s Gruber – one of the finest movie villains to ever grace the silver screen.

 Home Alone (1990)